Learning a Stable, Safe, Distributed Feedback Controller for a Heterogeneous Platoon of Autonomous Vehicles: Related Work

 \subsection{Certifiable learning-based control}

 Upon analyzing much of the prior theoretical results in platoon control, we arrive at the question: can we learn better controllers for platooning?
 Specifically, since many vehicles on the road today are equipped with forward-facing radar and adaptive cruise control technology, it would be beneficial to learn controllers for CDH spacing policies and PF topologies that close the performance gap between linear feedback and DMPC, thus enabling tightly-packed platoons and greater traffic capacity.
-To achieve this goal, we need to ensure these learned controllers are safe and stable, which is where the emerging research areas of learning-based control \cite{brunke2022safelearning} and neural network verification \cite{liu2021nnver,everett2021nnvercontrol} merge into certifiable learning-based control.
-To date, research within certifiable learning-based control has generally been related to either reachability analysis \cite{everett2021reachabilityanalysis} or learning Lyapunov and barrier certificates \cite{dawson2023learncertificates}.
+To achieve this goal, we need to ensure these learned controllers are stable, which is where the emerging research areas of learning-based control~\cite{brunke2022safelearning} and neural network verification~\cite{liu2021nnver,everett2021nnvercontrol} merge into certifiable learning-based control.
+To date, research within certifiable learning-based control has generally been related to either reachability analysis~\cite{everett2021reachabilityanalysis} or learning Lyapunov and barrier certificates~\cite{dawson2023learncertificates}.

-In this work, we are interested in learning Lyapunov functions to guarantee stability of a platoon using a distributed neural network controller.
-One of the earlier works in certifiable learning-based control was \cite{chang2019neural}, where both a neural Lyapunov function and a controller were learned to prove stability when controlling a given nonlinear system.
-In \cite{dai2021lyapstablenn}, this was extended to consider also systems with learned neural network dynamics.
+In this work, we are interested in learning the parameters of a neural network Lyapunov function to guarantee stability of a platoon using a distributed neural network controller.
+One of the earlier works in certifiable learning-based control was~\cite{chang2019neural}, where both a neural Lyapunov function and a controller were learned to prove stability when controlling a given nonlinear system.
+In~\cite{dai2021lyapstablenn}, this was extended to consider also systems with learned neural network dynamics.
 Depending on the system being analyzed, it can be straightforward to extend these earlier works directly to multi-agent systems, but the certification problem quickly becomes intractable as the number of agents (and thus the state size) increases due to the need to solve a nonconvex mixed integer program.
-In \cite{qin2020learning}, the authors get around this due to the fact that the goal of each agent is independent of others, and thus stability certificates can be learned in a completely decentralized manner.
+In~\cite{qin2020learning}, the authors get around this due to the fact that the goal of each agent is independent of other agents, and thus stability certificates can be learned in a completely decentralized manner.

-\section{METHODOLOGY}
+\section{Methodology}